|

 to Gene Tierney.
 I fell in love with her when I first saw her, in that

 movie Laura.
-I begin to write, careful not to break the point of my pencil,
+I begin to write, careful not to break the point of my

 something that usually happens if I'm in too much of a hurry: